expo/expo/packages/expo-splash-screen/README.md

 #### `SplashScreen.storyboard`

-This is an actual splash screen definition and would used by the system to render your splash screen.
+This is the actual splash screen definition and would be used by the system to render your splash screen.

-1. Create `SplashScreen.storyboard` file.
+1. Create a `SplashScreen.storyboard` file.
-2. Add `View Controller` to newly created `.storyboard` file:
+2. Add a `View Controller` to the newly created `.storyboard` file:
     - open `Library` (`+` button on the top-right),
     - find `View Controller` element,
     - drag-and-drop it to the `.storyboard` file.

 <img src="./assets/configuration-ios-addViewControllerToStoryboard.png" height="350" />

-3. Add `Image View` to `View Controller`:
+3. Add an `Image View` to the `View Controller`:
     - first remove other `View` element from `View Controller`,
     - open `Library` (`+` button on the top-right),
     - find `Image View` element,